chicheongweng/bxn-exchange-design/README.md

 - Exposes REST APIs for notification management.
 - Consumes events like `OrderCreated`, `TradeExecuted`, and `WalletUpdated` to send notifications.

-### 6. Portfolio Service (New)
+### 6. position Service (New)

 **Responsibilities:**

-- Manage Portfolios and track the quantity of Portfolios a user owns.
+- Manage positions and track the quantity of positions a user owns.

 **Endpoints:**

-- `POST /api/Portfolios`: Create a new Portfolio.
+- `POST /api/positions`: Create a new position.
-- `GET /api/Portfolios/{id}`: Retrieve Portfolio details.
+- `GET /api/positions/{id}`: Retrieve position details.
-- `GET /api/Portfolios`: Retrieve all Portfolios.
+- `GET /api/positions`: Retrieve all positions.
-- `PUT /api/Portfolios/{id}`: Update Portfolio details.
+- `PUT /api/positions/{id}`: Update position details.
-- `DELETE /api/Portfolios/{id}`: Delete a Portfolio.
+- `DELETE /api/positions/{id}`: Delete a position.
-- `GET /api/Portfolios/user/{userId}`: Retrieve Portfolios owned by a user.
+- `GET /api/positions/user/{userId}`: Retrieve positions owned by a user.

 **Communication:**

-- Exposes REST APIs for Portfolio management.
+- Exposes REST APIs for position management.
-- Consumes events like `TradeExecuted` to update Portfolio quantities.
+- Consumes events like `TradeExecuted` to update position quantities.
-- Publishes events like `PortfolioUpdated`.
+- Publishes events like `positionUpdated`.

 Sure, let's define the data classes for all the events in your `README.md` file.
 Here's how you might define them in Kotlin: